SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/user-configuration.md

 example "1" means it should be retried once before failing.
 There are other parameters that might be useful for Pegasus, see the [Pegasus documentation](http://pegasus.isi.edu/) for more information.

-## Oozie Workflow Engine Configuration

-The alternative, Oozie (Hadoop) workflow engine only uses configurations in the users ~/.seqware/settings file.
-No other configuration is required on the user side.